spf13/spf13-vim/README.markdown

 is notified and is happy because they didn't have to compile their code or execute their script to find them.

+## [AutoClose]

+AutoClose does what you expect.
+It's simple, if you open a bracket, paren, brace, quote, etc, it automatically closes it.
+It handles curlys correctly and doesn't get in the way of double curlies for things like jinja and twig.

 ## [Fugitive]

 Fugitive adds pervasive git support to git directories in vim.
 For more